GravityMedia/Metadata/README.md

 ###CLI###

 This library contains a useful CLI script.
-You may read and write the tag to/from YAML data files.
+You may export and import the tag to/from YAML files.
+More export/import formats will be available soon.

 ###ID3V1###